matteobaccan/owner/README.md

         int maxThreads();
     }

-In the above example, Owner will try to load the properties for several `@Sources`:
+In the above example, OWNER will try to load the properties from several `@Sources`:

  1. first, it will try to load from user's home directory ~/.myapp.config
  2. if the previous attempt fails, then it will try to load the properties from /etc/myapp.config